 I always try to use local organic honey whenever possible because local honey has unique flavors that are lost when industrialized.
 Local honey can also help with allergies, as this will ensure that the honey has the allergens native to the area you live in.
 Buying local is better and not just because it reduces pollution and saves resources.

 Stir up your equal parts tea and honey.
 That’s all there is to it!
 You’ve made Rose Hip Syrup!

-Store it in the refridgerator for up to 6 months, or freeze it for later use.
+Store it in the refrigerator for up to 6 months, or freeze it for later use.
 Rose hips contain natural pectin, so your syrup might thicken over time to become more jelly like.
 That’s perfectly normal.

-For use medicinally and for a high dose of Vitamin C, take a spoonful daily.
-As a culinary delight, drizzle some on ice cream or add aspoonful to a cup of tea for some delicious flavor.
+For use medicinally and for a high dose of vitamin C, take a spoonful daily.
+As a culinary delight, drizzle some on ice cream or add a spoonful to a cup of tea for some delicious flavor.

 Besides making rose hip syrup, there are many other great ways to use this plant.
 Whether you’re into foraging and cooking wild edible foods or looking for natural remedies, there’s plenty to explore.
 Check out these articles for more ideas on how to use rose hips:

 Disclaimer: outdoorapothecary.com is informational in nature and is not to be regarded as a substitute for professional medical advice and should not be relied on as health or personal advice.
 While we strive to be 100% accurate, it is solely up to the reader to ensure proper plant identification.

 Some wild plants are poisonous or can have serious adverse health effects.
 We are not health professionals, medical doctors, nor are we nutritionists.
 It is up to the reader to verify nutritional information and health benefits with qualified professionals for all edible plants listed in this website.
 The information provided is not intended to diagnose, treat, cure or prevent any disease.
 Always seek the guidance of your qualified health professional with any questions you may have regarding your health or a medical condition.